joebew42/study-path/readme.md

 ## Week 6: Hands On Erlang

-*You are free to replace Erlang with whatever programming language you wants to dive in*
+*You are free to replace Erlang with whatever programming language you want to dive in*

 - Erlang resources
   - [Programming Erlang (2nd Edition)](https://pragprog.com/book/jaerlang2/programming-erlang)